AmariahAK/wisdom-drop/README.md

 # Inspiration / Productivity Wisdom of the day (October 3 2025)
 > “Start where you are.
 Use what you have.
 Do what you can.”
 > — Arthur Ashe

+# Mindset / Belief Wisdom of the day (October 4 2025)
+> "The man who says he can, and the man who says he cannot… are both right."
+> — Confucius